Kumar-Rishav-py/Personal_Website/README.md

 ```
 npm run dev
 ```
-To contribute to the project, you can checkout the CONTRIBUTING.md file (https://github.com/bhavesh-chaudhari/TF2022/blob/main/CONTRIBUTING.md) on the TF2022 Project Repo.
+To contribute to the project, you can checkout the CONTRIBUTING.md file (https://github.com/Kumar-Rishav-py/Personal_Website/blob/main/CONTRIBUTING.md) on the Personal Website Project Repo.
 The next set of steps are just an elaborated version of the same.

 ### 4. Create your feature branch